madisonestabrook/Merge-Conflicts/README.md

-  Most of the time, Git will successfully merge branches together without any problems.
+  <p>Most of the time, Git will successfully merge branches together without any problems.
-  However, there are times in which a merge cannot be fully performed. <em>A merge conflict is when a merge fails.</em> If a merge conflict occurs, Git will try to combine as much as it can, but it will leave special markers, such as
+  However, there are times in which a merge cannot be fully performed. <em>A merge conflict is when a merge fails.</em> <p>
+  <p>If a merge conflict occurs, Git will try to
+  combine as much as it can, but it will leave special markers, such as
   <strong><span style="color: #808080;">&gt;&gt;</span></strong> and <strong><span style=
-  "color: #808080;">&gt;&gt;</span></strong>, that tell us (the programmers!) what we need to fix.
-This article:
+  "color: #808080;">&gt;&gt;</span></strong>, that tell us (the programmers!) what we need to fix.<p>
+    <p>This article:

   <ul>
     <li><a href="#causes">Addresses what causes a merge conflict</a></li>